Angelika Amon

 Angelika Amon, Ph.D., Honorary Board

 Amon obtained her Ph.D. in 1994 from the University of Vienna where she studied cell division with Kim Nasmyth.
 She then joined the laboratory of Dr. Ruth Lehmann at the Whitehead Institute as a Postdoctoral Fellow to investigate germ cell formation in Drosophila.
 In 1996, Amon accepted a Whitehead Fellow position to study the mechanisms governing chromosome segregation and exit from mitosis.
-Amon joined the faculty of the Department of Biology and the Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology (MIT) in 1999, where she now holds the Kathleen and Curtis Marble Chair of Cancer Research.
-Amon is also an investigator of the Howard Hughes Medical Institute.
+Amon joined the faculty of the Department of Biology and the Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology (MIT) in 1999, where she held the Kathleen and Curtis Marble Chair of Cancer Research.
+Amon was also an investigator of the Howard Hughes Medical Institute.
 Amon won the 2019 Breakthrough Prize in Life Sciences.